Southern Tea Cakes are old-fashioned, simple sugar cookies. Tender and delicious, these classic cookies are a family favorite!

 Aunt Myrl was also known for her light and buttery Southern tea cakes.
 If you were lucky enough to be able to stay with Aunt Myrl on Friday afternoons, you’d be able to help her make these bites of heaven and enjoy them as your afternoon snack.
 It was the one day of the week we all clammered around her feet waiting expectantly for her to grab her apron.

-When I married, my Grandmother Verdie gave me a notebook she had written beloved family recipes from generations before her, along with my childhood favorites.
+When I married, my Grandmother Verdie gave me a notebook she had written so many beloved family recipes from generations before her, along with my childhood favorites.
 Tucked inside the notebook was the recipe for Aunt Myrl’s Southern Tea Cakes.
 Such recipes take me back to my childhood of standing on tip toe watching magic happen on that marble counter topped with a dusting of flour.
 And I remember the words,

 “Just enjoy the beauty while it lasts.
 It will be gone quickly.”